eisneim/gortfolio/README.md

  - React + Flux + react-router + browserify as front end  architecture
  - Mongodb as database
  - Gulp as build tool

+##TODO
+ - theme system: seperate frontend and backend and make switch to another front end easily;
+ - portfolio management:upload, edit, deldate
+ - improve or ReWrite some slow page or component